The Supreme Court allows emergency abortions in Idaho for now in a limited ruling

 The ruling came a day after an opinion was briefly posted on the court's website accidentally and quickly taken down, but not before it was obtained by Bloomberg News.

 The final opinion appears largely similar to the draft released early.
-It reverses the court's earlier order that had allowed an Idaho abortion ban to go into effect, even in medical emergencies.
+The 6-3 vote reverses the court's earlier order that had allowed an Idaho abortion ban to go into effect, even in medical emergencies.

+The limited ruling sidesteps a ruling that could have taken political center stage in an election year where abortion has been an animating issue.
+A new poll from The Associated Press-NORC Center for Public Affairs Research found that about 7 in 10 U.S. adults favor protecting access to abortions for patients who are experiencing miscarriages or other pregnancy-related emergencies.

+The Biden administration sued Idaho to allow abortions in emergency cases where a woman's health was at serious risk.

+“We had ample time to consider this issue," she said, underscoring her views by reading a summary of her opinion aloud in the courtroom.
+“Not doing anything is problematic for several reasons."

+Conservative Justice Samuel Alito, who authored the decision overturning Roe v.
+Wade, also disagreed with the decision to dismiss the case now, though he differed on why.
+Joined by Justice Neil Gorsuch and Clarence Thomas, he suggested the court should side with Idaho.
+Federal health care law “conclusively shows that it does not require hospitals to perform abortions," he wrote.

-It does not resolve the issues at the heart of the case, meaning the same justices who voted to overturn the constitutional right to abortion could soon be again considering when doctors can provide abortion in medical emergencies.
+The majority decision to dismiss the case means the issues at the heart of it remain unresolved and the same justices who voted to overturn the constitutional right to abortion could soon be again considering when doctors can provide abortion in medical emergencies.

 The premature release marked the second time in two years that an abortion ruling went out early, though in slightly different circumstances.
 The court’s seismic ruling ending the constitutional right to abortion was leaked to Politico.